 My moustache… it’s growing fuller.
 Broader.
-I’ve never let it get this big before.
+I’ve never let it get so big before.
 So many Movembers and Moustache Marches I’ve sat by, soft-faced and sidelined.
-But now… I see it, growing darker… potent and powerful.
+But now I see it, growing darker, potent, and powerful.

-What I wouldn’t give for the option to wear a fuller beard:
+What I wouldn’t give for the chance to wear an even fuller beard: